Dear Emerging Playwright,

 (You don’t write plays to make a fortune, after all.
 You do it because it’s important, because it allows you to express feelings and truths that lay buried deep inside.)

 And that’s why I gave the Play Submissions Helper a very affordable price—just enough to cover the cost of hosting and maintaining this site with a little left over.

-A year-long subscription is ridiculously affordable at just $3.25 per month (billed once at $39 for the year).
+Your subscription is ridiculously affordable at just $1.50 per week, billed monthly at $5.99 for the whole month.
 For all the value this service provides, that’s an incredible value.

 Keep this in mind…

-A portion of your fee is donated to the amazing charity East African Children’s Hope.
+A dollar from your initial fee is donated to the amazing charity East African Children’s Hope.

 This fantastic program, which I’ve supported for years, supports literacy and writing for disadvantaged Kenyan orphans.